centreon/centreon-documentation/fr/graph-views/configuration.md

 The following parameters can be configured in `/etc/centreon-studio/studio-config.properties`.

-If you had, remove or update a parameter, make sure to restart Tomcat.
+If you had, remove or update a parameter, make sure to restart Centreon Map service.

 **What's an inherited status ?**